-All Police officers are subject of The Police (Conduct) Regulations 2012 and if you are served with a Regulation 15 Notice, are the subject of an local resolution or are reaching stage one of the Unsatisfactory Performance Procedure then contact the Federation Office and speak to the case managers Paul Ridgway (01603 971415) or Matt Gould (01603 971416) before making any response.
-If you can't get through on these direct dial numbers then please call the main office number on (01603 971420).
+All Police officers are subject of The Police (Conduct) Regulations 2012 and if you are served with a Regulation 17 Notice, are the subject of an local resolution or are reaching stage one of the Unsatisfactory Performance Procedure then contact your local workplace Fed rep or the Federation Office and speak to the case manager Matt Gould (01603 971420) before making any response.

 The Federation has produced a handy guide for all officers to read so they protect themselves and adhere to the standards of professional behaviour and codes of ethics.
 The guide is below;

 What To Do If You Are Subject Of A Complaint

 The first thing to bear in mind is that the Force is obliged to investigate all complaints no matter how frivolous or vexatious you may feel they are.

 In some cases there may be incontrovertible evidence that can exonerate you e.g. CCTV.

 Notwithstanding this, the Force will still go through the investigation process.
 Unfortunately, complaints are part of the job but do remember very few complaints end in formal proceedings.

 When you first discover that you have a complaint against you: